 Figure 1.38: Value counts of the PAY_1 column

-The preceding output reveals the presence of two undocumented values: 0 and –2, as well as the reason this column was imported by pandas as an object data type, instead of int64 as we would expect for integer data.
-There is a 'Not available' string present in this column, symbolizing missing data.
+The preceding output reveals the presence of two undocumented values: 0 and –2, as well as the reason this column was imported by pandas as an object data type, instead of int64 as we would expect for integer data: there is a 'Not available' string present in this column, symbolizing missing data.
 Later on in the book, we'll come back to this when we consider how to deal with missing data.
 For now, we'll remove rows of the dataset, for which this feature has a missing value.

 Use a logical mask with the != operator (which means "does not equal" in Python) to find all the rows that don't have missing data for the PAY_1 feature: